cozy/cozy-stack/doc/architecture.md

 Overview
 --------

-The architecture of Cozy Cloud is composed of:
+The architecture of Cozy is composed of:

 - a reverse proxy
 - the cozy stack